tugot17/pmpp/chapter-5/README.md

 Our device can do at most 200 GFlops or 2*10^2 * 10^9 operations per second.
 As per kernel specification, we have 36 floating-point operations in our kernel, meaning that our kernel can be executed 200/36 * 10^9 = 5.55 * 10^9 times within a second.

-Our memory can provide `100x10^9` bytes in a second.
-Assuming that our kernel needs to access 7 32-bit (4-byte) values from the global memory, this would mean we can execute it `100x10^9/(7x4) = 3.57x10^9` times.
+Our memory can provide 100*10^9 bytes in a second.
+Assuming that our kernel needs to access 7 32-bit (4-byte) values from the global memory, this would mean we can execute it 100 * 10^9 / (7*4) = 3.57 * 10^9 times.
 Based on these limits, we see that the memory limit is much more severe, meaning that the kernel is memory-bound in this case.

 **b.
 Peak FLOPS=300 GFLOPS, peak memory bandwidth=250 GB/second**

-Our device can do at most 300 GFlops or `300x10^9` operations per second.
-As per kernel specification, we have 36 floating-point operations in our kernel, meaning that our kernel can be executed `300/36x10^9 = 8,33x10^9` times within a second.
+Our device can do at most 300 GFlops or 2*10^2 * 10^9 operations per second.
+As per kernel specification, we have 36 floating-point operations in our kernel, meaning that our kernel can be executed 300/36 * 10^9 = 8,33 * 10^9 times within a second.

-Our memory can provide `10x10^9` bytes in a second, assuming that our kernel needs to access seven 32-bit values from the global memory.
-This would mean we can execute it `200x10^9 / (7x4) = 7,14 x 10^9` times.
+Our memory can provide 10* 10^9 bytes in a second, assuming that our kernel needs to access seven 32-bit values from the global memory.
+This would mean we can execute it 200 * 10^9 / (7*4) = 7,14 * 10^9 times.
 Based on these limits, we see that the compute limit is much more severe, meaning that the kernel is compute bound in this case.

 ### Exercise 10